Our animal initiatives

 Animal collection statistics

-Animals found in Darebin which cannot be identified through a microchip or pet registration are taken to our pound, the wat djerring Animal Facility (previously known as Epping Animal Welfare Facility).
+Animals found in Darebin that cannot be identified through a microchip or pet registration are taken to our pound, the wat djerring Animal Facility (previously known as Epping Animal Welfare Facility).

 The wat djerring Animal Facility has an 8-day stray period for any pet owners to come forward and reclaim their animal.
 If an animal does not have an owner or the owner wishes to relinquish ownership of their pet, then the animal is assessed for rehoming.